 Lecturer on Law

-Alexander Chen is a Clinical Instructor and the Founding Director of the Harvard Law School LGBTQ+ Advocacy Clinic.
+Alexander Chen is the Founding Director of the Harvard Law School LGBTQ+ Advocacy Clinic.
 Alexander’s work focuses on expanding the rights of LGBTQ+ people through impact litigation, policy advocacy, and direct representation at both the national and local levels.
-He also teaches the Law School’s inaugural course on Gender Identity and the Law.
+He also teaches Gender Identity, Sexual Orientation, and the Law at the Law School.

 Previously, Alexander served as an Equal Justice Works Fellow at the National Center for Lesbian Rights, one of the nation’s leading LGBTQ+ advocacy organizations.
 At NCLR, Alexander engaged in LGBTQ+ impact litigation and policy advocacy in education, employment, health care, housing, prisons, and juvenile justice and child welfare settings.
 Alexander was a member of the litigation team in the transgender military cases Doe v.
 Trump and Stockman v.
 Trump, as well as the landmark Ninth Circuit transgender prisoner surgery access case Edmo v.
 Corizon.
 He also co-drafted AB 2119, a bill that made California the first state to guarantee access to transition-related health care for trans youth in foster care.

 Alexander has received numerous awards for his work, including being named one of Forbes’ 30 Under 30 in Law and Policy, and one of the 40 Best LGBTQ+ Lawyers Under 40 by the National LGBT Bar Association.
-He is also a co-founder of the National Trans Bar Association.
+He is also a co-founder of the National Trans Bar Association and a co-author of the Trans Youth Handbook.

 Alexander received his B.A. from Oxford University, his M.A. from Columbia University, and his J.D. from Harvard Law School, where he was the first openly transgender editor of the Harvard Law Review and worked on trans issues at the Department of Justice, the ACLU LGBT & HIV Project, and the National Center for Transgender Equality.
 He clerked on the Ninth Circuit for the Hon.
 M. Margaret McKeown, and in the Southern District of California for the Hon.
 Gonzalo P. Curiel.